jseow5177/greenlight/README.md

 ### Filtering

-This application uses reductive filtering and performs a basic full-text partial searches.
+This application uses reductive filtering and supports a basic full-text, case-insensitive, partial searches.
+The fields that allow filtering are `title` and `genres`.

 ```
 // List all movies